 I’m guilty.
 They’re amazing.

-Yes, it’s been over three months since we began and we’re still waiting for the floors to arrive.
+It’s been over three months since we began our own kitchen remodel and we’re still waiting for the floors to arrive.
 Most everything else is DONE.
-(Don’t get me started on the search for the perfect white paint for the walls.
-My hubby may not forgive me for that.)

 While we’re waiting to pull everything together I wanted to share some of my best tips on how to set up a temporary kitchen during a remodel.